tristanic/isolde/isolde/docs/source/tutorials/alphafold/multimer/alphafold_multimer_cryoem.rst

 __ cxcmd:fit\ #3/C:50-230\ in\ #2

 Don't worry that the fit isn't perfect - after all, that's what we're here to fix!
-But if at least part of the model is well-fitted, that makes everything following that much easier.
+But credit where it's due - considering that when AlphaFold2 was trained there was no experimental structure for this complex (or any homologue) this model is *amazingly* good.
+Anyway, if at least part of the model is well-fitted, that makes everything following that much easier.

 At this point, it's finally time to initialise this model for ISOLDE.
 First, let's close the experimental model: